xquiet/yaflight/README.md

 icons
 =====

-Some of the icons used by yaflight belongs to the kde theme (http://www.kde.org).
+Some of the icons used by yaflight belongs to the kde theme (http://www.kde.org) and to the gnome theme (http://www.gnome.org).